neutrinojs/neutrino/packages/dev-server/README.md

 ## Middleware options

-`neutrino-middleware-dev-server` optionally accepts an object with several options to override the default behavior.
+`@neutrinojs/dev-server` optionally accepts an object with several options to override the default behavior.
 This object, as seen used above, can accept any [property that is accepted by Webpack Dev Server](https://webpack.js.org/configuration/dev-server/).
 In addition, you may also specify the following options: